 The Information Trust Exchange Governing Association may also become know as "ITEGA".
 We have registered the domains "ITEGA.ORG" and "INFOTRUST.ORG".
-ITEGA currently has web services at both of those addresses, which are public.
-See: http://www.infotrust.org
+ITEGA currently has web services at both of those addresses which are public.

-Printed copies of selected web pages most relevant to this application are included in this submission as marked.
+Printed copies of selected pages most relevant to this application are include in this submission as marked.